Rakibul-98/grocery-shop/README.md

 # Grocery shop

-This website refers to an online shopping website.
-Here I designed the front-end and implemented by react js, tailwind css and flowBite css library.
+This is an e-commerce website for grocery products.
+It has a dynamic and responsive front-end design, shopping cart, and user authentication system.
+It can save users' previous shopping activity by accessing local storage.

 ## Core Features

-- Dropdown side nav with accordion
-- React Multi carousel
+- User Authentication
+- Private Route
+- Interactive Carousel
-- Responsive Design
+- Product Search
+- Store data in local storage

 ## Used Technologies